xE1H/libmodal/non-native/README.md

 ## gRPC support

 We're using `nice-grpc` because the `@grpc/grpc-js` library kind of sucks, it doesn't even use promises?
 What's going on with this part of the ecosystem.

+## Unimplemented features

+- Line buffering (`by_line=True` in the Python client)
+- Distinguishing different failed status codes in streaming RPCs
+- gRPC retries of any kind